Reaper (Overwatch)

-Reaper is the alias of Gabriel Reyes, a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person shooter, later featured in its resulting franchise and subsequent 2022 sequel, Overwatch 2.
+Reaper is the alias of Gabriel Reyes, a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person hero shooter, later featured in its resulting franchise and subsequent 2022 sequel, Overwatch 2.
 Conceived by Jeff Kaplan in the early development phases of the game, his design was fleshed out by Arnold Tsang and other Blizzard artists.

 Conception and development

 While working on a massive multiplayer online game concept for Blizzard Entertainment, developer Geoff Goodman suggested the idea of a large number of character classes for players to select, but with class specialization for each.
 Fellow developer Jeff Kaplan took this idea to heart, salvaging character concepts from Titan—a then-recently cancelled Blizzard project—and character artwork by artist Arnold Tsang for that project.
 Kaplan created an eight-page pitch for a first person shooter concept to propose the idea which included a series of proposed characters, among them a character called "Reaper" clad in a black trench coat and a face mask.

-Reapers weapons and visual effects were devised by artist Ben Zhang, with several concepts considered on how he would move and appear visually.
+Reaper's weapons and visual effects were devised by artist Ben Zhang, with several concepts considered on how he would move and appear visually.
 Various weapons were considered for his character, including a magnum pistol, dual submachine guns, and a grenade launcher.
 Ultimately, they chose to go with two shotguns, as they felt these would be heavier and more threatening.
 However, elements of the grenade launcher weapon carried into his finalized design, which features several bandoliers of grenade rounds around his body.
 The weapon concept was also featured in Overwatchs debut cinematic, with Reaper using it to attack the character Winston.

+Design

+Reaper stands approximately 6 feet 1 inch (185 cm) tall.

+Like other Overwatch characters, Reaper received skins, unlockable cosmetic items to change his in-game appearance.
+One of which was "Mariachi", which added a large sombrero to his design.
+While the development team was initially worried the hat would make his silhouette too similar to that of fellow character Cassidy, they felt his unique posture and animations made him easily recognizable despite it.